xcore/sw_audio_effects/module_dsp_short_reverb/README.rst

 Evaluation
 ----------

-Try the "Short-Reverb Slicekit Audio Demo" to get started with this module.
+Try the "Short-Reverb sliceKIT Audio Demo" to get started with this module.